-Ben Williams is the author of the 2002 book Surviving Terminal Cancer: Clinical Trials, Drug Cocktails, and Other Treatments Your Oncologist Won't Tell You About.
-At the virtualtrials.com website, he has posted various updates of this book, including 2014 updates of "Treatment options for glioblastoma and other gliomas" and "The role of supplements (including anti-oxidants) in cancer treatment."
-To access these important updates, go to: http://www.rtualtrials.com/williams.cfm.
+Ben Williams, a 21-year survivor of GBM, is the author of the 2002 book Surviving Terminal Cancer: Clinical Trials, Drug Cocktails, and Other Treatments Your Oncologist Won't Tell You About.
+At the virtualtrials.com website, he has posted various updates of this book, including 2014 updates of "Treatment options for malignant gliomas" and "The role of supplements (including anti-oxidants) in cancer treatment."
+To access these important updates, go to: www.virtualtrials.com/williams.cfm.